Browse by Medical Category

 The program is made up six major components, three of which are configured to the interests and career goals of each fellow, while the remaining three (didactic courses, seminars and national meetings) are common for all fellows.
 In general, the configurable components allow a deep experience in a subspecialty of informatics while the common components provide knowledge across the wide scope of informatics.

 The configured components include clinical rotations, research and development, industrial liaison, and the freedom to spend a limited amount of time in a diagnostic specialty of the fellows choice.
 The fellow is assigned one or more mentors depending on the fellow’s interest and the mentors, the fellow and the director develop a set of rotations, research and diagnostic activities that make the most sense for the fellow’s career goals.

 The common components include weekly didactic courses, monthly and quarterly seminars and national meetings that are attended by all the fellows.
 The goal is to provide a broad, common understanding of informatics regardless of individual interests.

-There are thirteen faculty members in the fellowship program.
-All hold academic positions at Harvard Medical School and/or the Harvard-MIT Division of Health Sciences and Technology (HST), run their own independent research and/or clinical operations and publish extensively.
+All faculty hold clinical positions at the Massachusetts General Hospital, the Brigham and Women's Hospital or other Partners Healthcare facilities.
+They hold academic positions at Harvard Medical School and/or the Harvard-MIT Division of Health Sciences and Technology (HST), run their own independent research and/or clinical operations and publish extensively.

-Interested applicants should send a completed CAP standardized Application for Pathology Fellowships, a current CV, a copy of their USMLE transcript, a one-page personal statement concerning their interest in Informatics, and three letters of reference (including one from their residency program director or department chief) to:
+Interested applicants should send a completed CAP standardized fellowship application, an up-to-date CV, a copy of their USMLE transcript, a one-page personal statement concerning their interest in Informatics, their interest in the two year or blended two year options, three letters of reference (including one from their residency program director or department chief) to: